The Best Things to Do in New Mexico

-Chloride Ghost Town, NM (1.5 hrs)
+Chloride Ghost Town, NM | 1.5 Hours From Geronimo Trail

-City of Rocks State Park (4 hrs)
+City of Rocks State Park | 4 Hours From Geronimo Trail

-North of Deming is the City of Rocks State Park.
+North of Deming is City of Rocks State Park.
 What you will see there today measures its existence in millions of years.
 Over the last 30 million years, these mysterious rocks were wind-carved and rain worn, sculpted into outlandish streets and houses, temples and towers, some so improbable they could as well be the figments of an exploding dream.

 New Mexico 59 crosses the Continental Divide at an elevation of 7,670 feet.
 All watershed on the west side of this invisible line flows toward the Pacific Ocean.
 All watershed on the east side flows toward the Gulf of Mexico and the Atlantic Ocean.

-Elephant Butte Lake State Park (2.25 hrs)
+Elephant Butte Lake State Park | 2.25 Hours From Geronimo Trail

 Elephant Butte Reservoir, created by a dam constructed in 1916 across the Rio Grande, is 40 miles long with more than 200 miles of shoreline.
 Although constructed to provide for irrigation and flood control, the lake is New Mexico’s premier water recreation facility.
 A wide variety of water sports are available at the lake, with fishing being one of the most popular.
 Sailing, water skiing, and boating are also available.
 The mild climate of the area makes this park a popular year-round destination.
-The Dam Site Recreation area is the site of a 1930s Civilian Conservation Corps (CCC) camp, and the buildings and rock work dating from that period are still in use.
+The Dam Site Recreation Area is the site of a 1930s Civilian Conservation Corps (CCC) camp, and the buildings and rock work dating from that period are still in use.

 Over 100 million years ago, the area was part of a vast shallow ocean.
 Once the sea receded, the area was the favorite hunting ground of the Tyrannosaurus Rex dinosaur.
 Evidence of the Rex, the largest land-dwelling predator of all time, and other species of dinosaur have been discovered in area rock formations.
 Although fossils of the stegomastodon (a primitive relative of today’s elephant) have been discovered just west of the reservoir, the area was not named for its former and formidable inhabitants.
 The name “Elephant Butte” was derived from the eroded core of an ancient volcano, now an island in the reservoir, in the shape of an elephant.
-Visit the Elephant Butte Lake State Park Website.

 Other rooms contain displays of the early settlement of Sierra County and Hot Springs and the heritage of the different cultures of the area.